What type of glass is suitable for making painted back splashes?

 How do I clean glass before painting it?

-Thoroughly scrub glass surface with isopropyl rubbing alcohol and #000 steel wool.
-Next, clean glass surface with isopropyl rubbing alcohol and clean paper towels until dry.
+Thoroughly scrub glass surface with #000 steel wool and rubbing alcohol.
+Next, clean glass surface with rubbing alcohol and clean paper towels until dry.
 Make sure glass surface has a squeaky clean feel/sound while being wiped dry.

 How do I apply Glassprimer™ Glass Paint with a spray gun?